qubrabench/qubrabench/README.md

 ## Contributing & Development

-Please [DEVELOP.md](DEVELOP.md) for documentation on how to contribute to this project.
+Please see [DEVELOP.md](DEVELOP.md) for documentation on how to contribute to this project.

 ---